There’s something to be said about the emotion associated with crossing the finish line.

 Let’s take a step back from that Macro picture and look at the micro.

 Look at the many victories which occur throughout our lives.
 What is the best way to handle them?
-What is the most optimal way to ensure that as we win, we are able to turn these victories into fuel and understanding which can be used to prevent complacency or “resting on your laurels”.
+What is the most optimal way to ensure that as we win, we are able to turn these victories into fuel for future growth and an understanding which can be used to prevent complacency or “resting on your laurels”.

 How To Make That Happen